 This chicken paprikash is a real comfort food meal.
 Strips of chicken in a creamy paprika sauce served with homemade tagliatelle.
 It's a great spicy pasta dish especially if you love creamy sauces!

 A couple of years ago I made chicken paprikash for the first time.
 I was a total convert.
-What's not to love about chicken and peppers in a creamy paprika-rich sauce?
+What's not to love about chicken and peppers in a rich creamy paprika sauce?

-If you're looking for a comfort food pasta recipe that's perfect for midweek then this is it!
-Or if you want a more challenging weekend project then this is it too!
+However, if you want a more challenging weekend project with homemade pasta then this is it too!

 What ingredients do you need for chicken paprikash?